eastemployeer/Sport-equipment-rental-server/readme.md

-# Sport equipment rental app
+# Sport equipment rental server

 Application for all season sport equipment rental.
 It has most features that are present in the real application for rental, such as: